awsdocs/amazon-eks-user-guide/doc_source/copy-image-to-repository.md

 + Version 2\.6\.3 or later or 1\.23\.11 or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 + An interface VPC endpoint for Amazon ECR if you want your nodes to pull container images from or push container images to a private Amazon ECR repository over Amazon's network\.
 For more information, see [Create the VPC endpoints for Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html#ecr-setting-up-vpc-create) in the Amazon Elastic Container Registry User Guide\.

 Complete the following steps to pull a container image from a repository and push it to your own repository\.
-In the following examples that are provided in this topic, the image for the [CNI metrics helper](cni-metrics-helper.md) is pulled\.
+In the following examples that are provided in this topic, the image for the [Amazon VPC CNI plugin for Kubernetes metrics helper](cni-metrics-helper.md) is pulled\.
 When you follow these steps, make sure to replace the *example values* with your own values\.

 **To copy a container image from one repository to another repository**